-Give young soccer players the opportunity to develop their skills with high-level training sessions at no charge to their families—potentially opening doors for them to continue their soccer careers.
+Allow young soccer players the opportunity to develop their skills with high-level training sessions at no charge to their families—potentially opening doors for them to continue their soccer careers.

-Make sure our players grow up to be citizens, employees, and spouses of integrity as a result of the values they learn through our program
+Make sure our players grow up to be citizens, employees, and spouses of integrity as a result of the values they learn through our program.

 2. Evangelistic English

-These classes—taught by volunteer English-speaking teachers–work in close partnership with local churches.
+These classes—taught by volunteer English-speaking teachers–-work in close partnership with local churches.
 Depending on the needs of each group, classes are held in either three-day or week-long intensive-style courses, or six to eight week courses with classes once or twice a week.

 Following each class, we present devotionals that demonstrate real life connections between language learning and the Gospel.
-These analogies and examples help learners see why learning language is important, but knowing Jesus is infinitely more important.
+These analogies and examples help learners see why learning a language is important, but knowing Jesus is infinitely more important.

-Offer education and tutoring to those who might not be able to afford it otherwise, giving them a better chance at higher education and accessibility to more job opportunities
+Offer education and tutoring to those who might not be able to afford it otherwise, giving them a better chance at higher education and accessibility to more job opportunities.

-Disciple believers who are already involved in the local church, and build community among learners
+Disciple believers who are already involved in the local church, and build community among learners.

 Make non-churchgoers feel welcome in the church, giving them the chance to hear the Gospel, potentially for the first time.